calculix/cae/README.md

     pip3 install -r requirements.txt

 It's OK if Xlib installation will fail in Windows.
+PyQt5 in Ubuntu also could be installed in this way:

+    sudo apt install python3-pyqt5 python3-pyqt5.qtwebengine

+Additional fonts for CGX in Ubuntu:

+    sudo apt get install fonts-terminus-otb xfonts-terminus xfonts-terminus-oblique

 That's all, enjoy!